Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Results

 Notably, variations in magnetic spin arrangements lead to significant structural and electronic changes (further structural details are given in SM table \ref{table:S1}).
 Specifically, FM and AFM in-plane arrangements result in metallic (A, C) and a narrow insular state (B, D), respectively.
 Next, we will focus on the AM phases of CRO, primarily in Configuration B.

-In addition to the electronic differences, configuration B exhibits a lower magnetic moment than configuration A (details on Table~\ref{table:1}).
-In configuration B, the magnetic moments adopt a Néel-type ordering, where spin-up and spin-down orientations alternate within the $ab$-plane and along the $c$-axis, forming spin-singlet wave functions.
-This configuration promotes spatial delocalization, which is characteristic of bonding-like states.
-Since bonding states enhance wave function overlap, that is, increase the spatial proximity of electrons, configuration B is more sensitive to the Hubbard-$U$ term.
+In addition to the electronic differences, configuration B exhibits a lower magnetic moment than configuration A (details on Table~\ref{table:1}). \bluemark{In configuration B, the magnetic moments form a N\'eel-type collinear ordering with alternating spin orientations.
+This promotes spin-compensated orbital overlap and wave function delocalization, which are characteristic of bonding-like states.} As a result, configuration B is more sensitive to the Hubbard-$U$ term due to the enhanced electronic proximity.
 As a result, a band gap opens at relatively low U values, specifically $U = 1.0 \,\text{eV}$.
 In contrast, configuration A remains metallic under the same conditions.
-Further analysis is provided in the Supplemental Material (Section \ref{DOS-U}).
+The Supplemental Material (Section \ref{DOS-U}) provides further analysis.
 These contrasting results demonstrate CRO's highly correlated electronic nature, driven by the tight interplay between magnetic and structural degrees of freedom \cite{leon20243,gonzalez2025altermagnetism,puggioni2020cooperative,liu2011mott}.
 Finally, we confirm that these characteristics are predominantly electronic, arising from the magnetic spin configuration, and are independent of volume changes or structural distortions.\\

-We now focus on the electronic band structure of both systems.
-Figure~\ref{fig:dos} shows the total and partial density of states for configurations A and B. Configuration A exhibits metallic behavior, while configuration B displays a narrow gap at the Fermi level.
-The Ru ions, located in an octahedral environment formed by oxygen atoms, are subjected to a crystal field that splits the Ru 4$d$ levels, raising the e$_{g}$ states and lowering the t$_{2g}$ manifold energies.
-In configuration B, the $d_{xy}$ orbitals are nearly filled, leading to a small gap in the half-filled $d_{xz}$ and $d_{yz}$ bands.
-Notably, the $d_{xy}$ orbitals are the most affected, as the spin rearrangement occurs within the $xy$-plane.
-This behavior is similar to that observed in Ca$_{2}$RuO$_{4}$ \cite{cuono2023orbital}.\\
+\bluemark{We now examine the electronic structure of both configurations.
+Figure~\ref{fig:dos} shows the total and orbital-resolved density of states.
+While configuration~A is metallic, configuration~B exhibits a narrow gap at the Fermi level.
+In an ideal octahedral environment, the Ru $d_{xy}$, $d_{xz}$, and $d_{yz}$ orbitals are degenerate.
+Orthorhombic distortions lift this degeneracy slightly, but it is the N\'eel-type magnetic order in the $ab$-plane (conf.~B) that drives orbital differentiation by enhancing $\pi$-type hybridization between Ru-$d_{xy}$ and O-$p_{x}/p_{y}$ orbitals.
+This leads to a strong bonding--antibonding splitting, pushing the $d_{xy}$ bonding states to lower energy and making them nearly filled.
+The resulting spectral redistribution lowers the $d_{xy}$ chemical potential relative to the less-affected, half-filled $d_{xz}$ and $d_{yz}$ orbitals.
+The gap thus reflects an orbital-selective mechanism driven by the interplay between magnetism and crystal-field effects, as proposed for Ca$_2$RuO$_4$~\cite{cuono2023orbital}.}